IBM-Cloud/node-helloworld/README.md

 You can deploy an application to BlueMix with the `cf push` command.

-Before doing that, though, please read through the `manifest.yml` file, and change the `host` and `name` values in that file to a unique name across BlueMix.
-This file is used by the `cf push` command for values relating to the app you are pushing.

-After changing the `manifest.yml` file's `host` and `name` values, you can use the following command to have the application deployed to BlueMix:
+Use the following command to have the application deployed to BlueMix:

     cf push

-If you didn't change the `manifest.yml` file's `host` and `name` values, you may see the following message:

-    Creating route hello-jim.ng.bluemix.net...
-    FAILED
-    Server error, status code: 400, error code: 210003,
-           message: The host is taken: hello-jim

-In the examples below, let's say you changed the `host` and `name` values to `hello-bob`.
+Note that in the documentation below, the string `${random-word}` is a place-holder for a random string that BlueMix will create, so that you will have a unique hostname running within BlueMix.

 After running the `cf push` command above, you should see the following output:

-    Creating app hello-bob in org <my-IBM-ID> / space dev as <my-IBM-ID>...
+    Creating app hello-node in org <my-IBM-id> / space dev as <my-IBM-id>...
     OK

-    Using route hello-bob.ng.bluemix.net
+    Using route hello-node-${random-word}.ng.bluemix.net
-    Binding hello-bob.ng.bluemix.net to hello-bob...
+    Binding hello-node-${random-word}.ng.bluemix.net to hello-node...
     OK

-    Uploading hello-bob...
+    Uploading hello-node...
     Uploading from: /Users/pmuellr/Projects/bluemix/bluemix-hello-node
     24.9K, 5 files
     OK

-    Starting app hello-bob in org <my-IBM-ID> / space dev as <my-IBM-ID>...
+    Starting app hello-node in org <my-IBM-id> / space dev as <my-IBM-id>...
     OK
     -----> Downloaded app package (12K)
     -----> ibm-buildpack-nodejs 2013-01-16